Max-plus fundamental solution semigroups for a class of difference Riccati equations: Max-plus dual space fundamental solution semigroup

-The max-plus dual space fundamental solution semigroup $\{\Theta_k, k\in\N\}$ can be computed by using the propagation rule \er{eq:propaga-Theta} with initial condition $\Theta_1$ given in equation (32) of \cite{ZD3:13}.
-After $\{\Theta_k, k\in\N\}$ is computed, a solution $P_k=\op{R}_k(P_0)$ of DRE \er{eq:DRE} corresponding to any initial condition $P_0>M$ can be obtained directly using formula \er{eq:dual-fund}.
-Note that $\{\Theta_k, k\in\N\}$ only needs to be computed once and its computation is independent of the initial condition $P_0$.
+for all $k\in\N$.
+The max-plus dual space fundamental solution semigroup $\{\Theta_k, k\in\N\}$ can be computed using the propagation rule \er{eq:propaga-Theta} initialised with $\Theta_1$ given in \er{eq:Theta1}.
+After $\{\Theta_k, k\in\N\}$ is computed, a solution $P_k=\op{R}_k(P_0)$ of DRE \er{eq:DRE} corresponding to any allowable initial condition $P_0>M$ can be obtained directly using formula \er{eq:dual-fund}.
+Note that $\{\Theta_k, k\in\N\}$ only needs to be computed once, and its computation is independent of the initial condition $P_0$.